Find Grad Schools

 99 Yearly Graduations

 The 18th most popular school in the country for library science majors who are seeking their master's degree is University of Kentucky.
 Each year, around 29,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,849 per year, while in-state graduate students, on average, pay $12,967 per year.
+The average in-state tuition for full-time undergraduates is $11,496 per year, while in-state graduate students, on average, pay $12,583 per year.
 During the most recent year for which we have data, 99 people received their master's degree in library science from UK.
-Of these students, 85% were women and 17% were members of underrepresented racial-ethnic groups.
-Data shows that UK graduates that hold this degree go on to make a median salary of $47,652.
+Around 10% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 98 Yearly Graduations